Financial support and money

 Free showering facilities

-Students can make use of free showers located across campus.
+Students can make use of showers located across campus.

 Food and drink